 2025 Sustainability Report

-We continue to invest in the development and competence of its workforce through a combination of operational training, compliance programmes and role-specific development.
+We continue to invest in the development and competence of our workforce through a combination of operational training, compliance programmes and role-specific development.

 Training delivery remains consistent year on year, with: